• Skip to primary navigation

 What Makes a Great Weightlifting shoes what to look for in weightlifting shoes

-1. Quality-Built Outsole: Ideally, you’ll want a shoe with a strong and well-built outsole to promote traction and long-term durability.
-Avoid weightlifting shoes that utilize any material than rubber, in my opinion.
+Ideally, you’ll want a shoe with a strong and well-built outsole to promote traction and long-term durability.
+Avoid weightlifting shoes that utilize any material other than rubber, in my opinion.

-2. Well-Built Midsole/Heel: When it comes to long-term durability and performance, I’d suggest exploring shoes with heels first built with TPU, then wood, high-density foam, and stacked leather in that order.
+When it comes to long-term durability and performance, I’d suggest exploring shoes with heels first built with TPU, then wood, high-density foam, and stacked leather in that order.
+TPU tends to run lighter, have great stability, and last longer.

 If you can nail these five construction features in your next pair of weightlifting shoes, then you should be well on your way to quality pair that should last a while and perform well.

-There are countless weightlifting shoes on the market and each model has its own list of pros and cons.
-Weightlifting shoes can be useful tools in the gym and for your training based on your individual needs.
+There are countless weightlifting shoes on the market and each model has its list of pros and cons.
+My advice, think of these shoes as tools to keep in your gym bag.
+In many ways, they’re a nice to have, not a need to have for general lifters.

 If you have additional questions on any of the weightlifting shoes featured in this round-up, drop a comment below or reach out to me personally via Instagram (@jake_boly or @that_fit_friend).